vargvinter/cert/21 Notifications.md

 `php artisan make:notification InvoicePaid --markdown=mail.invoice.paid`

-Like all other mail notifications, notifications that use Markdown templates should define a  toMail method on their notification class.
-However, instead of using the line and action methods to construct the notification, use the markdown method to specify the name of the Markdown template that should be used:
+* Like all other mail notifications define a `toMail` method on notification class.
+* Instead of using the `line` and `action` methods to construct the notification, use the `markdown` method to specify the name of the Markdown template that should be used:

 ```php
 public function toMail($notifiable)